juanmaroni/practice-langs/README.md

 I felt very dirty doing it.
 I was about to do something harder, but focused on getting the answers first and didn't overcomplicate myself.

+### Day 3
+Building helping function to use in iterator.